swilgosz/hanamimastery/data/articles/2022-summary.md

 Since my first kid had been born, I definitely reduced the amount of books I'm reading.
 In the past I was able to read dozens of books during the year, but not anymore.

-However, to grow as a person, as a programmer and entrepreneur, books are like a sport.
+However, to grow as a person, as a programmer and entrepreneur, **books are like a sport**.
 You can live without them, but you'll loose a lot of potential.

-**I'm reading tons of articles**, as I'm paid for being up-to-date with Ruby stuff, but its not the same.
-Im reality, reading articles is similar to memories.
+**I'm reading tons of articles**, as I'm paid for being up-to-date with Ruby and engineering stuff, **but its not the same**.
+In reality, reading articles is similar to memories.
 What I've read was blurred and mixed together, and often I could not recall the source form where I knew something.

-Another thing related tonthat, and possibly evwn more important is, that I wanted to get back to the habit of reading, but **not just reading.**
+Another thing related to that, and possibly even more important is, that I wanted to get back to the habit of reading, but **not just reading.**

 I wanted to Read, annotate, process, and reuse my knowledge.
 With the help of knowledge funneling, this actually was possible.
 I'll write about it on the other occasion though.

 At the end of the year, I met my goal and even more. **I've read 21 books**, either technical or helping me to grow in different directions I'm targetting.

-At some point I'll make a list for you, with reviews - because with SecondBrain it's possible :).
+At some point I'll make a list for you, with reviews - because with *Second Brain* it's possible :).

 ### 2. Figure out processes to release videos weekly.

 One person said, that *"almost does not count"*.
 I don't agree, but...
-Yeah, I did not met this at all.
+Yeah, **I did not met this at all**.

 In 2022 we released **25 episodes**.
-2022 Has 52 weeks, so **I've been releasing a video more or less every other week**.
+2022 Had 52 weeks, so **I've been releasing a video more or less every other week**.

 It's not my target, so I'll definitely continue improving in 2023.
 However, I do need to admit.
 I'm proud of what we were able to achieve.
 25 episodes with kids and full-time job, is a grind and I don't gonna lie.

 However, **comparing to the previous year**, this is more than twice as much! **In 2021 I've released 11 episodes**, so there is progress, and this is the thing that matter.

-But I'm excited because it's just the beginning!
+Despite not meeting this goal, I'm excited because it's just the beginning!

 ### 4. Help with delivering Hanami 2.0 by contributing to the guides